shawngraham/chi-lab/content/authors/admin/_index.md

 - Visitors
 ---

-We are a diverse group of faculty and students, working on a variety of digital and digitally-inflected approaches to cultural heritage materials, writ large
+Many faculty and students in the Department of History are working on a variety of digital and digitally-inflected approaches to cultural heritage materials, writ large.
+The X-Lab (CHI-Lab; 'chi' being the Greek letter X) is a way of bringing our work together so that we can foster dialogue and learn from one another.
+Periodically through the term, we meet for coffee and donuts, to workshop new projects, learn new skills, or demonstrate cool work.
+Won't you join us?